otto-de/api-guidelines/topics/spec-format.md

 structured text formats at once.
 But at the end of the day the data will land in the memory of the machine that processes it.

 This means the data must be composed and all different specs from different services MUST apply the very same schema.
-Once chosen it must be applied to all spec files.
+Once chosen, it must be applied to all spec files.

-Having the right schema is critical point.
+Having the right schema is a critical point.
 The schema must cover all the requirements and provide enough possibilities to provide all the information we need in order to document, test, and provide the API to the clients.

 There are several possibilities how this could be achieved: